abhik92/abhik92.github.io/index.md

 ## What am I good at

+I am experienced with building large scale microservices-based applications and distrbuted systems.
-I am an avid tennis fan and play in a few recreational leagues.
-I am trying to get better at skiing.
+Not tech related, I am an avid tennis fan and play in a few recreational leagues while at the same time trying to better my skiing skills.